Geeksltd/GCop/Rules/GCop408.md

 {
     if (telephone)
     {
+        ...
-        // ...
-Send an invitation SMS
+        //Send an invitation SMS
     }
     else
     {
+        ...
-        // ...
-Send an invitation email
+        //Send an invitation email
     }
 }
 ```